andrebuchanan/aconex-todo/README.md

 ## Approach

 The application brief specified several criteria, refer breif for details.
-In order to rapidly meet criteria I used yeoman scaffolding to quickly build a suitable framework.
-Via Yeoman I chose to utlise the following technologies in order to meet specified
+In order to rapidly meet criteria I used Yeoman scaffolding to quickly build a suitable framework.
+Via Yeoman I chose to utilise the following technologies in order to meet specified
 criteria:

 * AngularJS for core application structure and functionality